eeyang92/class-to-mongoose-schema/README.md

 Note: Only methods, variables and static methods are converted to the schema, static variables are ignored as there is no equivalent in Mongoose.

+As of 2.x, `mongoose` has become a peer dependency

 ## Example

 Via Properties: